muganga-charles/Circle-study/README.md

 # Circle-study
-The package circle has two classes < /br>
+The package circle has two classes <br />